 Pareto Analysis MethodThis is also known as the “80/20” rule and is typically used by companies with a small amount of large invoice balances.
 The doubtful account balance is a result of a combination of the above two methods.
 The risk method is used for the larger clients (80%), and the historical method for the smaller clients (20%).

 What Is the Journal Entry for Allowance for Doubtful Accounts?Let’s use an example to show a journal entry for allowance for doubtful accounts.
 Let’s say a company has calculated that $10,000 of its sales revenue are doubtful.
 This amount needs to be recorded in the company’s general ledger as both a debit and credit.
 It can be done as follows:

 - Debit the expense as “Bad Debt Expense” account.

 - Credit the allowance for “Doubtful Accounts”.

+Does Allowance for Doubtful Accounts Get Closed?Allowance for doubtful accounts do not get closed, in fact the balances carry forward to the next year.
+They are permanent accounts, like most accounts on a company’s balance sheet.
+Bad debt expenses, reflected on a company’s income statement, are closed and reset.
+Let’s give an example.
 Peter’s Pool Company, based in Tampa, Florida, has estimated the balance allowance for doubtful accounts to be 14k.
 For the purposes of this example, let’s assume the 14k is 100% accurate and that none of that amount gets collected from the company’s clients.
+Here’s what happens:

 - On the balance sheet, the 14k is listed in assets as a deduction, directly below the accounts receivable figure.
 At end of the year, that 14k figure stays, and new allowances are added.